THS-International/website/src/markdown-pages/faq.md

           Do I have to be a new masters or international student at KTH to attend?
       - description: >-
-          You can find the Reception rules [here](bit.ly/RulesIntRecFall2020).
+          You can find the Fall 2020 Reception rules [here](https://bit.ly/RulesIntRecFall2020).
+By using our signup system
-          By using our signup system and participating in Reception events you automatically agree to these rules.
+          and participating in Reception events you automatically agree to these rules.
         title: What rules do I have to follow for the Reception?
       - description: >-
           Your Buddy will get in contact with you a few weeks before the